SleepFoundation readers can use this exclusive discount code with Moonbow by Dubslabs: SLEEPFOUNDATION20

 This guide will discuss our picks for the best headphones for sleeping and what makes them stand out.
 We’ll also share other important tips to help you decide whether a set of headphones for sleeping is right for you.

-The DubsLabs Bedphones Sleep Headphones stand our thanks to their compact design and impressive versatility.
+The Moonbow by DubsLabs Bedphones Sleep Headphones stand our thanks to their compact design and impressive versatility.

 These headphones rest on the outside of the ear and wrap around with rubber-coated memory wire for a more comfortable, secure fit.
 The wire can be placed in front of or behind the neck depending on what the sleeper finds most comfortable.
 Wired and wireless designs are available for connecting to external devices, but both feature wires that connect the headphones.
 A cable slider allows for adjustments to make the fit more secure.